looshlee/openj9/doc/compiler/runtime/Recompilation.md

-are now misnomers: a "Counting Body" still refers to the shape of the pre-prologue generated in a Profiled Compilation, whereas a "Sampling Body" refers to the shape of the pre-prologue generated in all other compilations, even if it was an Explict or GCR triggered compilation.
+are now misnomers: a "Counting Body" still refers to the shape of the pre-prologue generated in a Profiled Compilation, whereas a "Sampling Body" refers to the shape of the pre-prologue generated in all other compilations, even if it was an Explicit or GCR triggered compilation.